 Mental health disorders are complex and often require various forms of treatment and therapies to address the root of the issue.
 Still, many individuals have a preconceived notion about what treatments and therapies entail.
 However, there are many remarkable treatments that they might not know about, such as brainspotting.

-Brainspotting is a relatively new yet effective therapy for helping individuals get to the core of their mental health issues related to stress, anxiety, and trauma.
+Brainspotting is a relatively new yet effective therapy.
+It helps individuals get to the core of their mental health issues related to stress, anxiety, and trauma.
 For those who have experienced trauma, mental health disorders, and more, brainspotting may be the best treatment option.

 What Is Brainspotting?